 - The relevant apps should be deployed with Conditional Access App Control

-- Make sure you have configured your IdP solution to work with Cloud App Security, as follows:
+- Make sure you have configured your IdP solution to work with Defender for Cloud Apps, as follows:

 To create a new access policy, follow this procedure: